Ready to travel: ‘On tour’ for our guests on Mallorca

-Active tours with Eurohike mean quality, reliability, high standards and real practical know-how.
+Active holidays with Eurohike mean quality, reliability, high standards and real practical know-how.
 In the current climate in particular, factors such as safety, hygiene and flexibility are indispensable.
-In order to guarantee this on our hiking holidays in Mallorca, I am looking forward to going on-tour for the start of the season.
+In order to guarantee this on our hiking holidays on Mallorca, I am looking forward to going ‘on-tour’ for you at the start of the season 2021.
 It is a top priority for us that our guests always feel safe on our active tours.
 Furthermore, all routes are brought up to date, so I check on- site whether the descriptions in our route books are still correct.

 Ricardo, our station manager and first point of contact for our trips on the island of Mallorca, accompanies me as in order to get to know our routes better.
 Because the care and good advice of our Eurohike active holidaymakers is very important to us.
 Last but not least, I also take a look at our specially selected accommodation on the island that are tailored to hiking holidays, because this is the only way we can guarantee the perfect relaxation factor with a lot of safety and hygiene.

 Citrus groves, romantic bays and the ‘Red Lightning’

-On our Eurohike tours, great value is placed on beautiful and cozy accommodation, which can also guarantee appropriate hygiene regulations and safety measures.
-Therefore, I visit our hotels and accommodation facilities along the route in order to check them for a ‘feel-good guarantee’.
+On our walking holidays, great value is placed on beautiful and cozy accommodation, which can also guarantee appropriate hygiene regulations and safety measures.
+Therefore, I visit our hotels and accommodation facilities along the route in order to check them for a ‘hygiene and well-being guarantee’.
 With a clear conscience, I can confirm that the necessary indulgent atmosphere has been provided alongside the important safety precautions and distancing rules.
 Each of our selected accommodations enchant individually and entirely with a special charm and incomparable character.
-We focus on smaller units instead of large hotel complexes: Whether a garden oasis with a pool, hotels surrounded by picturesque landscapes or with rustic simplicity, a spiritual overnight experience in the monastery, or fincas with stylish furnishings and a modern touch, all accommodations offer a perfect place to spend the night.
+We focus on smaller units instead of large hotel complexes: Whether a garden oasis with a pool, hotels surrounded by picturesque landscapes or with rustic simplicity, a spiritual overnight experience in the monastery, or fincas with stylish furnishings and a modern touch - all accommodation offers a perfect place to spend the night.
 On my tour in Sóller I spend the night in the Finca Can Quatre – something special for me personally and I enjoyed the delicious breakfast with local products.
 My absolute highlight is an overnight stay in the Finca Son Palou in Orient.
 Embedded in the heart of the Tramuntana mountain range, you can really linger here: Quiet spots to relax in, tasting the house’s own olive oil and a view of the peaceful grazing sheep in the valley – pure idyll.

 Cuisine: My insider tips

 Mallorca is a culinary delight for foodies!
 Here are a few of my personal highlights.
 In the heart of Palma, the capital city, you will find a perfect cross-section of regional and authentic products from the island.
 The colours of the different market stalls shine like a rainbow: Fresh vegetables, fruit, seafood, meat and cheese – the large ‘Mercat de l’Olivar’ market leaves nothing to be desired.
-Having already acquired a taste for the Mediterranean cuisine, we make a visit to the cosy bar ‘La Rosa Vermutería’ in Palma.
+Having already acquired a taste for the Mediterranean cuisine, we make a visit to the cozy bar ‘La Rosa Vermutería’ in Palma.
 Regardless of the time of day, you can eat delicious tapas accompanied by a good local glass of wine.
 The necessary distance rules are always observed in the pubs and markets and I always feel safe here too.

 A top tip that every hiker should try: On the picturesque stage from Deia to Sòller – a route that is included in all our three tours – you will find the ‘cake finca’.
 The Coll siblings still bake the tastiest cake creations on Mallorca there today.
 A sweet treat in the Tramuntana Mountains, which is spectacular for both the palate and the eye.
 And at the very end: My epitome of Mallorcan cuisine is the wonderfully fragrant citrus fruits that always surround you with their beauty and enjoyment.

-Whether in spring, summer or autumn, whether at the time of the almond or orange blossom, for ‘finca hiking with charm’, a hiking holiday on the GR 221 in the Trans-Tramuntana mountains or a walking holiday along Mallorca’s highlights – the beauty and multifaceted nature of the island shows itself to hikers.
+Whether in spring, summer or autumn, whether at the time of the almond or orange blossom, for Finca-Walking with Charm, a hiking holiday on the GR 221 in the Trans-Tramuntana mountains or a walking holiday along Mallorca’s highlights – the beauty and diversity of the island shows itself to hikers.
 You will always feel completely safe and comfortable on our hiking tours.
 And as I tell you all that now, I would love to go back to Mallorca myself and just go hiking again.